 The monitors tab is used to create your own custom monitors.
 There are a number of built-in monitors that we’ve created for you to get started right away.
 But should you require something other than this, you must create a custom monitor here.

 Creating your first monitor

 There are two modes for configuring monitors.
-As seen above, highlighted in the red rectangle, there are Default Monitors and Advanced Monitors.
+As seen above, there are Default Monitors and Advanced Monitors.
 Default monitors are simply monitors that have a default configuration.
 There are 4 pre-configured options for you.
 HTTP, HTTPS, PING, TCP.
 Simply choose the type, provide the name and click the ADD button.
 These default monitors are the easiest to configure and put into service right away.
 And because they have all the same settings as an advanced monitor (they are just pre-configured for you) they are otherwise identical to advanced monitors and are very easy to edit after saving to adjust to suit your needs.

 You will also see this screen after you’ve created a default monitor, but have chosen to edit it after the initial save.

 Monitor Settings (edit a default, or a new advanced)

 There are many different monitor types, which we will cover below.
 But many of the settings you see in the image above are standard for most monitors.
 Below are the definitions for each of the properties you see above:

 Name: This can be anything you want.
 It is simply used for your easy reference and will appear in the select menu of a DNS Failover pool.